Onehouse vs Prophecy

 The ability to automate genomics pipelines while managing costs effectively.

-- Your team requires efficient monitoring of data workflows.
+- Your team requires built-in monitoring and governance for data workflows.

 A canonical comparison across capabilities common to this category.
 Vendor-specific extras appear below in "Highlighted Features".